wintere/introhpc-archive/bash/lesson.md

 ### Deleting from the Command Line is Forever
 {: .no_toc }
-The Unix shell doesn't have a trash bin that we can recover deleted files from.
+The Unix shell doesn't have a recycle bin that we can recover deleted files from.

 On Talapas, your only hope in scenarios like this is to restore a version of the file or folder from a system backup.
 As researchers working in a shared computing environment, it is your responsibility not to use `rm` on project files and folders unless it is safe to remove them.